Formula to Calculate Real GDP

-Real GDP formula can be defined as an inflation-adjusted measure which shall reflect the value of services and goods that are produced in a given single year by an economy which can be expressed in the prices of base year, and that can be referred to as “constant dollar GDP”, “inflation corrected GDP”.
+Real GDP formula can be defined as an inflation-adjusted measure which shall reflect the value of services and goods that are produced in a given single year by an economy which can be expressed in the prices of the base year, and that can be referred to as “constant dollar GDP”, “inflation corrected GDP”.
 Below given is the formula to calculate real GDP.

 - Deflator is a measurement of inflation

 The real gross domestic product can be derived as a nominal GDP over or dividing the same by a deflating number (N): (nominal GDP) / (N).
 Comparing to the base year, the deflator can be considered as the measurement of inflation; and finally, when dividing the nominal GDP number by this deflator this shall remove any inflation effects.

 A large difference or a huge difference between a country’s nominal and the real gross domestic product shall signify a substantial deflation (in case the nominal is lower) or inflation (in case the real is lower) in its economy when compared to the base year of the deflator.

 Suppose that the economy’s GDP is $2 million and since the base year, the prices of the economy have increased by 1.5%.
 You are required to calculate real GDP based on these estimates.

 Therefore, calculation of real GDP can be done using the above formula as,